Faares/Curated/README.md

 * The list contains resources written in non-English languages.
 You can figure it out by **in LANG** before it.
 * This list is not for school students! usually, these references need prerequisites to understand.
+* Don't take the classification as a final fact, especially in mathematics.

 > *22 / Jul / 2023:* I uploaded some references [here](https://storage.faares.com/).
 Consider it as a backup.